lkernan/ADBUtil/README.md

 Engineering mode has a HOST/OTG toggle but that doesn't enable adbd.

-__ I've been finding ADB is far more likely to conenct if the computer is connected to the USB-C port when the car starts. __ If you've already connected, hold the home button on the car till the headunit reboots and it should work.
+__I've been finding ADB is far more likely to conenct if the computer is connected to the USB-C port when the car starts__ If you've already connected, hold the home button on the car till the headunit reboots and it should work.

 The USB-C port to the right side of the 12v power socket is the OTG port.